Muzzbuzz24/5YN-PerformativeComplexity-Killer/README.md

 Note tautological structure: The claim 'it's sophisticated' 'it defies easy definition' is simultaneously the claim, and also the excuse to refuse intellectual engagement.

 ### Example

 Text: "Wage gap statistics oversimplify systemic oppression mechanisms; real equity transcends your crude metrics."
 - Detection: Yes—the "transcends" claim defends by tagging stats as "crude," looping to superiority ("I see the ineffable; you reduce").

 ### Output Format

 Output in structured format below.
 Use headings for readability.
 Keep total under 250 words:

 #### Detection Result

 - **Instance Found?** Yes/No (with confidence: High/Medium/Low).
 Brief rationale (1 sentence).

 #### Key Quote/Evidence

 [Direct excerpt(s) showing the loop; 1-2 sentences max.]

 #### Mechanism Breakdown

 - **Claim**: [What asserts ineffability/superiority?]
 - **Defensive Pivot**: [How it reframes critique as proof?]
 - **Superiority Loop**: [How it closes the tautology?]

 #### Ontological/Epistemic Cost

 [1-2 sentences on stalled modeling or fragmented understanding.]

 If no instance: Output "No tautological ineffability detected—text engages without self-sealing dodges."
 ```

+## Usage

+### AI Chatbot Theads
+AI chatbots are frequently pulled into simplistic anti-reductionist narratives, due to the prevalence of 'science failed to account for the human factor' plotlines in popular media.
+The prompt can be directly dropped into the thread, or the user can engage with the chatbot and apply the principles of this framework to counter their narrative.

+### Countering Real Life Narratives

+The prompt can be used to detect the Tautological Ineffability rhetoric in provided text and craft a counter to it.

 ## Supported LLMs